Your Student Experience

 Extra financial help

-Our Money Support Team can provide help to students in financial hardship, including through the Access to Learning Fund.
+Our Money Support Team can provide help to students in financial hardship, including through the Leeds Beckett Hardship Funds.
 We can offer advice on short-term emergency loans, and may award you a grant from the fund that you won't have to pay back.

 US Direct Loans